In aviation, the safety of staff, passengers and the public has

 There are many dangerous areas in the vicinity of the aircraft

-wheels, and you must be aware of these dangerous areas, such as hot brakes,
+wheels, and ground handling personnel must be aware of these dangerous areas, such as hot brakes,

 gears door, antennae, and protrusions, which could cause injuries to persons.

-Before placing of chocks, you should follow these safety steps:
+Before placing of aircraft chocks, ground handling personnel should follow these airside safety steps:

 Step 1: You must not approach the aircraft to place the chocks